-Shandong Cuisine, known more commonly as Lu Cuisine, is one of the eight great cuisine "schools" of China, and one of the most influential such schools as regards the rest of China (when one places the eight great Chinese cuisine schools on a map of China, one immediately wonders what happened to the rest of China, i.e., one wonders what kind of cuisine is practiced in all of the cities - many of which are major metropolises - that do not belong to the eight great cuisine schools paradigm).
-The "Lu" of Lu Cuisine stems from the fact that present-day Shandong Province belonged partly to the Lu State, whose capital was, then and now, the city of Qufu during the Spring and Autumn (BCE 770-476) Period of the Eastern Zhou (BCE 770-221) Dynasty.*
+Shandong Cuisine, known more commonly as Lu Cuisine, is one of the eight great cuisines "schools" of China, and one of the most influential such schools as regards the rest of China (when one places the eight great Chinese cuisine schools on a map of China, one immediately wonders what happened to the rest of China, i.e., one wonders what kind of cuisine is practiced in all of the cities - many of which are major metropolises - that do not belong to the eight great cuisine schools paradigm).
+The "Lu" of Lu Cuisine stems from the fact that present-day Shandong Province belonged partly to the Lu State, whose capital was, then and now, the city of Qufu during the Spring and Autumn (BCE 770-476) Period of the Eastern Zhou (BCE 770-221) Dynasty.

-Not unlike the other cuisine schools of China, the Lu Cuisine school consists of multiple regional styles, or branches, each of which may in turn involve local nuances.
-Some sources suggest that Lu Cuisine consists of three separate cuisine styles, namely, those represented by the major cities of Jiaodong, Jinan and Qufu, the latter being the natal city of the famous philosopher, Master Kong, or Kong Fu Zi - long since Anglicized to "Confucius" - which gives rise to the term Kongfu Cuisine.** However, the larger consensus, with all due respect to Master Kong, accepts that there are only two separate styles belonging to Lu Cuisine, the styles of Jiaodong and Jinan.
-Bowing here to the latter consensus, the Jiaodong style is composed of the dishes of the major cities of Fushan and Qingdao as well as those of the Yantai-Weihai coastal area, while the Jinan style is composed of the dishes of the major cities of Dezhou, Jinan and Tai'an.
+Not unlike the other cuisine schools of China, the Lu Cuisine school consists of multiple regional styles, or branches, each of which may, in turn, involve local nuances.
+Some sources suggest that Lu Cuisine consists of three separate cuisine styles, namely, those represented by the major cities of Jiaodong, Jinan, and Qufu, the latter being the natal city of the famous philosopher, Master Kong, or Kong Fu Zi - long since Anglicized to "Confucius" - which gives rise to the term Kongfu Cuisine.** However, the larger consensus, with all due respect to Master Kong, accepts that there are only two separate styles belonging to Lu Cuisine, the styles of Jiaodong and Jinan.
+Bowing here to the latter consensus, the Jiaodong style is composed of the dishes of the major cities of Fushan and Qingdao as well as those of the Yantai-Weihai coastal area, while the Jinan style is composed of the dishes of the major cities of Dezhou, Jinan, and Tai'an.

 The General Characteristics That Define Lu Cuisine